Note: This committee was a part of Phase I which is now completed. For further information please visit the Council Progress page.

 • Francine Coston, Enrollment Services

-• Garelnabi Mahdi, Biomedical & Nutritional Sciences
+• Garelnabi Mahdi, Biomedical and Nutritional Sciences

 • Maia Gil’Adi, English